What is a Pilaf Rice Called

 In India, there’s a wide variety of biryanis, which are essentially elaborate versions of pilaf rice.
 Each region has its own unique style, ranging from the spiced and meat-laden Hyderabadi biryani to the aromatic and vegetarian Lucknowi biryani.

-See also Brown Rice Taste
+See also Cuckoo Rice Cooker Comparison

 Similarly, in the Middle East, you’ll find delicious versions of pilaf rice, known as “mashawah” or “mansaf,” which often feature tender meat simmered in a rich broth along with aromatic rice.